 The Apostle Paul asked the Corinthians if they knew that they were the temple of God:

-Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you (1 Corinthians 3:16)?
+Do you not know that you are the temple of God and that the Spirit of God dwells in you (1 Corinthians 3:16 NKJV)?

 It was a reasonable expectation on Paul's part as 1 Corinthians was addressed to the saints of Corinth who were sanctified, that is, separated from sin (1 Corinthians 1:1-2).
 Jesus introduced the concept that His body was a temple:

 Jesus answered and said unto them, Destroy this temple, and in three days I will raise it up (John 2:19) ....
 But he spake of the temple of his body (John 2:21).

 The concept was difficult for the Jews to understand as they could only relate a temple to a physical structure:

 Then said the Jews, Forty and six years was this temple in building, and wilt thou rear it up in three days (John 2:20)?

 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him (2 Corinthians 5:21).

 Paul went on to say that if any man defile the God's temple, God will destroy him for God's temple is holy: